Federal Civil Asset Forfeiture

 agencies to administer federal laws contrary to state policy in violation of the Tenth Amendment to the United States Constitution.

-- The federal government did not provide Claimant with proper notice of the seizure in violation of 18 U.S.C. §983(a).
+- The federal government did not provide the Claimant with proper notice of the seizure in violation of 18 U.S.C. §983(a).

 - The proceeds are not from unlawful activity.